amm98d/hybrid-join/README.md

 - Run the SQL script 'mysql-stuff/Transaction_and_MasterData_Generator.sql' in your MySQL Workbench.
 - Run the SQL script 'mysql-stuff/createDW.sql' in your MySQL Workbench.
 - Import this Java Project inside your Java Eclipse.
 For help on how to do this, please follow: https://www.360logica.com/blog/how-to-import-a-java-project-into-eclipse-ide/
+- The Jars necessary to run this project can also be found inside the setups link provided above.
+Include the jars into your Eclipse Project.
 - Run the file src/Main.java inside the Eclipse Project.
 - The analysis queries can be found inside 'mysql-stuff/analysis queries/'.
 Run them inside your MySQL Workbench to view results.